projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the SPI protocol to use.
+The Greybus SPI Protocol version operation allows the Protocol handling software on both ends of a connection to negotiate the version of the SPI Protocol to use.

 Greybus SPI Protocol Version Request
 """"""""""""""""""""""""""""""""""""

 Table :num:`table-spi-version-request` defines the Greybus SPI version request payload.
-The request supplies the greatest major and minor version of the SPI protocol supported by the sender.
+The request supplies the greatest major and minor version of the SPI Protocol supported by the sender.

 .. figtable::
     :nofig: